gestimation/cifmodeling/README.md

 ## Example 4.
 Description of cumulative incidence of competing events

-`cifpanel()` arranges multiple survival and CIF figures into a single, polished layout with a shared legend.
+`cifpanel()` arranges multiple survival and CIF plots into a single, polished layout with a shared legend.
 It’s designed for side-by-side comparisons—e.g., event 1 vs event 2, different groupings, or different y-scales—while keeping axis ranges and styles consistent.
 Internally